Philadelphia Phillies: Early years (1883–1904)

-The nickname "Phillies" first appeared in The Philadelphia Inquirer on April 3, 1883, in the paper's coverage of an exhibition game by the new National League club and was the team's accepted nickname from the start.
-This name is one of the longest continually used nicknames in professional sports by a team in the same city.

 The franchise's standout players in the era were Billy Hamilton, Sam Thompson, and Ed Delahanty, who in 1896 tied the major-league record (since tied by several others) with four home runs in a single game.
-Due to growing disagreements about the direction of the team, Reach sold his interest to Rogers in 1899.
+Due to growing disagreements about the direction of the team, Al Reach sold his interest to John Rogers in 1899.

-With the birth of the more lucrative American League (AL) in 1901, the Phillies saw many of their better players defect to the upstart, including a number of players who ended up playing for their crosstown rivals, the Athletics, owned by former Phillies minority owner Benjamin Shibe.
+With the birth of the more lucrative American League (AL) in 1901, the Phillies saw many of their better players defect to the upstart league, with a number of players who ending up playing for their crosstown rivals, the Philadelphia Athletics, owned by former Phillies minority owner Ben Shibe.
 While their former teammates would thrive (the AL's first five batting champions were former Phillies), the remaining squad fared dismally, finishing 46 games out of first place in 1902—the first of three straight years finishing either seventh or eighth.

 To add tragedy to folly, a balcony collapsed during a game at the Baker Bowl in 1903, killing 12 and injuring hundreds.
 Rogers was forced to sell the Phillies to avoid being ruined by an avalanche of lawsuits.
 In 1904, the team finished with a record of 52–100, making them the first team in franchise history to have lost 100 games.

+First successes (1905–1917)

-The Phillies won their first pennant in 1915 thanks to the pitching of Grover Cleveland Alexander and the batting prowess of Gavvy Cravath, who set the 20th century single-season record for home runs with 24.
+Beginning in 1905, the Phillies began to see winning seasons on a consistent basis, and the team won their first National League pennant in 1915 thanks to the pitching of Grover Cleveland Alexander and the batting prowess of Gavvy Cravath, who set the 20th century single-season record for home runs with 24.
 They finished the season with a record of 90–62, seven games ahead of the Boston Braves.
 The Phillies went up against the Boston Red Sox in the World Series, opening the series at home with a victory.
-The Phillies struggled against a strong Red Sox pitching lineup and surrendered the next four games, losing the series four games to one.
+However, the Phillies struggled against strong Red Sox pitching and surrendered the next four games, losing the series four games to one.

-The team continued to dominate the National League in 1916 but fell short of capturing a second consecutive pennant.
-The team finished two and a half games out of first place with a record of 91–62.
-Alexander won his second consecutive triple crown and posted 16 shutouts, tying the single-season major league record.
+The team continued to dominate the National League in 1916 but fell short of capturing a second consecutive pennant as the team finished two and a half games out of first place with a record of 91–62.
+Alexander won his second consecutive pitching Triple Crown by posting 16 shutouts, which tied the single-season major league record.

-In 1917, Alexander had been traded to the Chicago Cubs for pitcher Mike Prendegrast and catcher Pickles Dillhoefer, when owner William Baker refused to increase his salary.
+In 1917, Alexander was traded to the Chicago Cubs for pitcher Mike Prendegrast and catcher Pickles Dillhoefer after owner William Baker refused to increase his salary.
 Baker was known for running the Phillies very cheaply; for instance, during much of his tenure, there was only one scout in the entire organization.
 The Phillies finished the 1917 season in second place with a record of 87–65, ten games behind the New York Giants.